Apple may be the most famous, but these fruit crisp recipes are all delicious and easy to make.

 If you want more texture, just add some fresh berries before serving.

-Nothing beats the classic combination of raspberries, blackberries, and blueberries.
+Nothing beats the classic combination of tart cherries with a crumbly-crispy topping.

 Fresh blackberries are so underrated.
 They’re intensely flavorful, wonderfully juicy, and stunning to boot.